 Furthermore, we have experienced better conversations with the clients, where the dialogue is most now most often focused around solutions.
 Similarly, our reporting to clients always has a direct relation to value creation, as we are not talking about our input (hourly consumption), but our output (delivered tasks in the shape of TO-DOs).
 At the same time, it gives us a massive strength that we have one process to manage our entire delivery engine in the development projects”.

 Algofy (Digital marketing)

-Algofy is a “born global” startup headquartered in Barcelona.
-They have an in international team and the US as their primary market.
-And then the company only makes value-based sales.
-I talked to one of the partners, Kristian Gosvig, about their approach.
+Algofy is a so-called “born global” startup headquartered in Barcelona.
+It has an international team and the US as its primary market.
+And the company only makes value-based sales.
+I talked to one of the partners, Kristian Gosvig, about the company’s approach.

 Algofy specializes in online ads (Facebook, Amazon, and Google).
-Traditionally, these services are sold either on an hourly basis or on a monthly fee for administration/maintenance.
-The company is proficient at analyzing data sets from ads and uses their expertise and client data to project the tremendous value they can create for clients with their optimizations.
-The value accrual becomes very concrete, which is why Algofy enters into performance-based agreements with the clients.
+Traditionally, these services are sold either on an hourly basis or for a monthly fee for administration/maintenance.
+The company is proficient at analyzing data sets from ads and uses its expertise and client data to project the tremendous value it can create for clients with its optimizations.
+The value accrual becomes very concrete, which is why Algofy enters into performance-based agreements with clients.

 Kristian Gosvig explains:

 “When we charge for value and our fee is performance-driven, we have a great incentive to succeed.
 Our value-based clients create a win-win situation: When we succeed in creating great value for clients, both our clients and we make money at the same time.”